“Hacking the software of life”

 DARPA often frames the controversial technologies it develops as being developed to mainly advance medicine and healthcare, whereas evidence suggests otherwise.
 DARPA has a long history in bringing nightmares into reality; another long-standing DARPA program, is known as “Living Foundries.”
 According to DARPA’s website, Living Foundries;

-When the genomic sequence of the virus was first uploaded by Chinese scientists on January 11 to GISAID, the global influenza strain public database, the Moderna team had a vaccine design ready within 48 hours.
+When the genomic sequence of the 2019 coronavirus was first uploaded by Chinese scientists on January 11 to GISAID, the global influenza strain public database, the Moderna team had a vaccine design ready within 48 hours.

 Fauci is also moving forward, without waiting for the green light from trials or the US Government.
 In an appearance on NBC’s Today Show, Fauci was asked whether he thought it was “in the realm of possibility” to have a potential vaccine ready for wide distribution by January;